s-andrews/nextflow_pipelines/Docs/Nextflow_at_Babraham.md

 This option sends the entire workflow into the background, thus disconnecting it from the terminal session (similar to the `nohup` command).
 This option launches a daemon process (which will keep running on the headnode) that watches over your workflow, and submits new jobs to the SLURM queue as required.
 Use this option for big pipeline jobs, or whenever you do not want to watch the status progress yourself.
 Upon completion, the pipeline will send you an email with the job details.
 This option is HIGHLY RECOMMENDED!

-#### arguments maye be swallowed!
+#### Arguments maye be swallowed!

-This one can catch you out!
-Take this command:
+This one can - and will - catch you out!

---

 This comes back to the issue that Nextflow command may be take a positional argument, or just act as simple switch.
 Let's assume the working directory contains the following files: